-Not mentioned in this Washington Post story is the news that there is now a fire in the No. 4 reactor at the site.
-German TV is reporting there is now partial meltdown in the open air, and the Japanese people are taking one shock after
+The Washington Post reports the nuclear crisis in Japan has escalated.
+German TV is reporting there is now partial meltdown in the open air, and the Japanese people are taking one shock after another:

 TOKYO — Japanese authorities raised Tuesday their rating of the severity of the Fukushima Daiichi nuclear crisis to the highest level on an international scale, equal to that of the 1986 Chernobyl disaster.